nibags/apparmor-ksyntaxhighlighting/README.md

 Author: Nibaldo González (<nibgonz@gmail.com>) (Valparaíso, Chile)

-Last Change: August 29, 2017
+Last Change: September 17, 2017

 ## Description:

 Add syntax highlighting to KDE text editors Kate and KWrite for the following languages:

-	- AppArmor Security Profiles (apparmor.xml)
+	- AppArmor Security Profiles (apparmor.xml) [16-Sept-2017: This file is part of KatePart]

 This syntax highlighting definition consists of XML files, which are stored in: